 What sets CDRP certification apart from other data recovery certifications?

-The Certified Data Recovery Professional (CDRP) program has been created by the Information Assurance Certification Review Board (IACRB) and it focuses on several key areas of data recovery on desktop computer systems.
+The Certified Data Recovery Professional (CDRP) program has been created by the Infosec Institute Certification and it focuses on several key areas of data recovery on desktop computer systems.
 The core areas that the CDRP program focuses on include: